 Located in the southern Chinese province of Guangdong, Guangzhou is one of the country's main transport hubs.
-The city is well connected to Southeast Asia and further afield by both land and air.
-You will undoubtedly have to pass through Guangzhou at some point during your China trip.
+The city is well connected to Southeast Asian and further afield by both land and air.
+You will undoubtedly have to pass through Guangzhou at some point during your China trip

 Flights: Baiyun International Airport is located around 30km north of Guangzhou city center.
 You can fly from here to many international destinations such as Southeast Asia, Europe, and North America.
 Flights to Beijing take around 3 hours and Shanghai can be reached in 2 hours 30 minutes.
 The airport is easily reached from downtown; you can either catch metro line 3 or take one of the several shuttle buses that regularly depart from the city.